HansenYangg/solace-senior-dev-take-home/README.md

    ```
    - Open [http://localhost:3000](http://localhost:3000) in your browser.

-> **Note:** The SDK required for Task C is already included in `task-c/client/src/sdk/index.js`.
-You do NOT need to build or copy the SDK unless you want to update it.
-See Task C's README for details.

 ## For Task A and Task B
 - See the respective `README.md` files in each directory for setup and usage instructions.